-4. People Watching
+4. People watching

 You’ve probably done some people watching before, but do you ever notice that you find yourself either judging their appearance, their actions, or concocting some story in your head for them?

 For this exercise practice, try not thinking anything at all when you people watch.
 No judgments and no stories.
-Simply look at them with a complete openness in your mind.
+Simply look at them with complete openness in your mind.
 Consider the experience you have by simply noticing someone else.

-5. Meaningful Contact
+5. Meaningful contact

 Spend a full day where you give deliberate, full, and genuine greetings to everyone you come into contact with.
 Smile and say hello, shake hands with coworkers, hug your friends and relatives.
 Whatever it is make sure your contact is deliberate.